CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 Again, whereas the _Decline_ output maps directly to the RM _Deferred_ state, the remaining two states (_Track_ and _Coordinate_) imply the necessity for distinct processes within the Coordinator's RM _Accepted_ state.

-On the other hand, the SSVC Coordinator Publish tree falls entirely within the Coordinator's _Accepted_ state, so its output does not directly induce any Coordinator RM state transitions.
+On the other hand, the SSVC _Coordinator Publish Tree_ falls entirely within the Coordinator's _Accepted_ state, so its output does not directly induce any Coordinator RM state transitions.
 However, a number of its decision points *do* touch on the protocol models, which we cover next.